 Have Regular Money Dates With Your Significant Other

-No one likes talking about money with their SO.
+No one likes talking about money with their significant other.
 Instead, why not try to make it a fun event that you both look forward to?
 Pick your beverage of choice—wine, beer, etc.—and set a date to check in on your financial progress.

 Have you set any shared financial goals?
 If not, this is a great time to think about the future, or check in on your plans if you’ve already made goals.
 What can you be doing to move forward?
 What have you been doing well lately?